Online Tips

 Fight spam

-Spam—unsolicited, junk email—accounts for more than 80% of all email traffic, and if you are like me you don't want to be overwhelmed by come-ons for low mortgage rates and herbal Viagra every time you check your email.
-I have done several things to prevent this, including being very careful with my email address, and creating spam filters in my email reader.
+Spam—unsolicited, junk email—accounts for more than 80% of all email traffic (this 2010 article says 9 out of 10 emails are unsolicited), and if you are like me you don't want to be overwhelmed by come-ons for low mortgage rates and herbal Viagra every time you check your email, so you may need to do something to deal with this.

 Why do we get spam?